Have you ever seen an advert that has left you scratching your head? Well, you’re not the only one.

 The Ad: LUSH is a UK based handmade cosmetics manufacturer that has stores all across the UK and USA.
 In 2018 LUSH released its spy cops campaign across all their UK stores which raised many eyebrows.
 In addition to running the advert across all of their UK shops, they also produced several online articles explaining the issue.

 The campaign focused on “spy cops” or undercover police who infiltrate political groups and form relationships in order to gather and collect data on subjects.

 There have been many stories of police offers having sexual relations with these campaigners all while hiding the truth from their real families.
 The ad was basically a whistleblowing campaign to raise awareness of the polices tactics and the devastation it brings to families and children.

 The Problem: The main issue with this campaign is that it came across as very anti-police to most of the general public.
 In fact, there were reports of people complaining and becoming very aggressive in the stores, resulting in LUSH having to call the police.
 Due to the negative reception of the ads, LUSH ended up pulling them and releasing an official statement on their website.

 Nike – Colin Kaepernick

 The Problem: After Kaepernick refused to stand for the national anthem, many viewers became angry at him and viewed him as anti-American.
 The fact that Nike was using him in their ads made many people believe Nike was also anti-American.
-This sparked a lot of controversies online with many social media users destroying their Nike products while posting the hashtag #JustBurnIt.
+This sparked a lot of controversies online with many social media users posting pictures of themselves destroying Nike products, along with the hashtag #JustBurnIt.

 However, despite the online backlash over the campaign and casting of Kaepernick, Nike reportedly made over $6 billion in sales and saw online sales grow by 31%.